-Our testing protocol leverages expertise, software and process to asymmetrically calculate and measure the absolute equivalent number of equally weighted diversification resources, also known as diversification dimensions (DDs) present in a portfolio.
-Each DD has the ability to move independently within a portfolio's structure.
-More DDs equal more diversification and the presence of less Uncompensated Risk (UCR).
+Our testing protocol leverages expertise, software and process to asymmetrically calculate and measure the absolute equivalent number of equally weighted diversification resources, also known as Asymmetric Concentration Coefficient Resources (ACCR) present in a portfolio.
+Each ACCR has the ability to move independently within a portfolio's structure.
+More ACCRs equal more diversification and the presence of less Uncompensated Risk (UCR).
 Your portfolio's is then compared to a Maximum UCR reduction portfolio of like size with similar allocation between equities and fixed income.
+We use our proprietary algorithms in the process to substitute "bad apple" constituents with higher Sharpe return and lower volatility assets.